 Building companies takes a lot of time, effort and cash.
 While there's no silver bullet for creating a successful business, there are some foundational learnings that early stage founders can adopt to grow their companies and avoid common pitfalls.
-Cicada GrowLab is partnering with evokeAG. to launch the Grassroots Series so that founders can learn how to build agrifood tech businesses that will shape our future agrifood system.
+Cicada GrowLab has partnered with evokeAG. to deliver the Grassroots Series so that founders can learn how to build agrifood tech businesses that will shape our future agrifood system.

-Each week, we’ll feature a specific theme covering a foundational building block of agrifood tech entrepreneurship.
+We have featured a specific theme covering a foundational building block of agrifood tech entrepreneurship in various videos.
 Founders will find out what they need to launch a successful venture, gain exposure to industry experts and hear from like-minded founders who share a similar vision of changing the world.
 All the while, learning tactical skills and perspectives that will help gain an edge.

 Alongside the sessions, Cicada GrowLab are running mentor office hours — drop-in virtual sessions to connect founders directly with a valuable network of industry experts and investors.
 Learn from folks who have ‘been there, done that’ and who will give founders unique perspectives and insights that aren't able to be found elsewhere.
 Mentor office hours are now closed.